microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-azure-ai-foundry-and-the-ai-toolkit/lab/instructions/04_Agent_Building.md

 # Agent Building: Building the Zava Agent with Agent Builder

-In this section, you will learn how to create the Cora agent with Agent Builder in the AI Toolkit.
+In this section, you will learn how to create the Cora agent with Agent Builder in the AI Toolkit and equip it with tools, allowing the agent to take actions on behalf of the user.
 Agent Builder streamlines the engineering workflow for building agents, including prompt engineering and integration with tools, such as MCP servers.

 ## Step 1: Explore Agent Builder